 Now and then, clients will come to us and ask us to fix their PPC campaigns.
 (We simply assume that by “fix them” they mean they just want more conversions.)
 They tried doing it themselves, but hadn’t seen any return.
 It seems a lot of do-it-yourselfers think that PPC is simplistic and runs on its own, like a refrigerator, but it isn’t something that works well when quickly set up, plugged in, and forgotten about.
 It’s not a fire-and-forget system.
 After said client sees how their campaigns should have been set up and the difference in performance once it is set up properly, they begin to understand just how much time and thought can go into a successful campaign.
-While it’s true that any business owner knows more about his industry than an average PPC specialist, PPC specialists know how to use Adwords to its fullest extent.
-I think this is where most of the DIYers fail miserably; they don’t use all that Adwords has to offer.
-So I give the three most common mistakes of underusing Adwords to all the DIYers out there and how to fix them.
+While it’s true that any business owner knows more about his industry than an average PPC specialist, PPC specialists know how to use Google Ads to its fullest extent.
+This is where most of the DIYers fail miserably; they don’t use all that Google Ads has to offer.
+Here are the three most common mistakes of underusing Google Ads to all the DIYers out there and how to fix them.

 One of the most underused and most important aspects of an effective ad campaign is using negative keywords.
 Solid campaigns must employ negative keywords.
 Negative keywords filter out searches a campaign wants nothing to do with.
 A good example is a company that exclusively sells used cars.
 Since they don’t sell new cars, two perfect negative keywords would be ‘new cars’ or ‘2011 autos.’
 Adding negative keywords is a cinch.
 From the Campaigns tab click on keywords.
 Just under the graph is the ‘See search terms’ box.
 Click on it and select ‘All.’
 These are the terms that users searched on where an ad displayed and received a click.
 Using the example above, select the box next to ‘2011 autos.’
 After the box is selected, above the terms, a box titled ‘Add as negative keyword’ will appear.
 After clicking it, the option is given to adjust the search query and save it as a negative keyword.